neubig/nmt-tips/README.md

       --epochs 10 \
       --model_out models/encdec.mod

-You'll probably find that the perplexity drops significantly faster than when using the standard SGD update (after the first iteration, I had a perplexity of 287 with standard SGD, and 233 with Adam).
+You'll probably find that the perplexity drops significantly faster than when using the standard SGD update (after the first epoch, I had a perplexity of 287 with standard SGD, and 233 with Adam).

+### GPUs (Advanced)

+If you have access to a machine with a GPU, this can make training much faster, particularly when training NMT systems with large vocabularies or large hidden layer sizes using minibatches.
+Running lamtram on GPUs is simple, you just need to compile the cnn library using the `CUDA` backend, then link lamtram to it appropriately.
+However, in our case here we are using a small network and small training set, so training on CPU is sufficient for now.

 ## Attention

 ### Basic Concept

 One of the major advances in NMT has been the introduction of attention (Bahdanau et al. 2015).
 The basic idea behind attention is that when we want to generate a particular target word `e_i`, that we will want to focus on a particular source word `f_j`, or a couple words.
-In order to express this, attention calculates a "context vector" `c_i` that
+In order to express this, attention calculates a "context vector" `c_i` that is used as input to the softmax in addition to the decoder state:

-TODO: Make this explanation more complete.
+    pe_i = SOFTMAX([g_{i-1}, c_i]; Φ_esm)

+This context vector is defined as the sum of the input sequence vectors `h_j`, weighted by an attention vector `a_i` as follows:

+    c_i = Σ_j a_{i,j} h_j

+There are a number of ways to calculate the attention vector `a_i` (described in detail below), but all follow a basic pattern of calculating an attention score `α_{i,j}` for every word that is a function of `g_i` and `h_j`:

+    α_{i,j} = ATTENTION(g_i, h_j; Φ_attn)

+and then use a softmax function to convert score vector `α_i` into an attention vector `a_i` that adds to one.

 If you want to try to train an attentional model with lamtram, just change all mentions of `encdec` above to `encatt` (for encoder/attentional), and an attentional model will be trained for you.
 For example, we can run the following command: